Royal Canadian Dragoons: UN and NATO

 The regiment served at CFB Lahr, West Germany, as part of 4 Canadian Mechanized Brigade Group from 1970 to 1987 equipped with Centurion, rented German Leopard 1 and Leopard C1 tanks and Lynx tracked reconnaissance vehicles.
-During this time, the Canadian Army ceased conducting regimental rotations to 4 CMBG, going instead to a man-for-man individual rotation system.
+During this time, the Canadian Forces ceased conducting regimental rotations to 4 CMBG, going instead to a man-for-man individual rotation system.

-During the 1990s, the regiment conducted deployments to the Federal Republic of Yugoslavia with the UN as part of UNPROFOR, and with NATO as part of IFOR, SFOR and in Kosovo with KFOR.
-Cpl James Ogilvie died in the Federal Republic of Yugoslavia on 30 August 1998.
+During the 1990s, the regiment conducted deployments to the Former Yugoslavia with the UN as part of United Nations Protection Force, and with NATO as part of Implementation Force, Stabilisation Force in Bosnia and Herzegovina and in Kosovo with Kosovo Force.
+Corporal James William Ogilvie died in Bosnia on 30 August 1998.

 Afghanistan

 The Royal Canadian Dragoons contributed both reconnaissance and tank crews to the Canadian task forces that served in Afghanistan from 2002 to 2014.

-The following Dragoons fell in Afghanistan:
+The following Dragoons died in Afghanistan: